 Turn moments of low productivity into an excuse for some company-wide fun.
 Friday afternoons are the perfect example.
 No one quite has the energy to achieve their full potential when it’s the working week’s dregs.
-Most employees will have already switched off and will be gearing up for the weekend.
-Letting your employees start it a little early with a treat lunch, or a few beers will not only boost your popularity but help them wind down properly into the weekend.
-We’re not making this up either, free lunch or beer ranked in the top 20 perks employees wanted.
+Most employees will have already switched off and be gearing up for the weekend.
+Letting your employees start it a little early with a treat lunch, or a few drinks, will not only boost your popularity but help them wind down properly into the weekend.
+We’re not making this up either - free lunch or drinks ranked in the top 20 perks employees wanted.

 3. Company nights out

-There can exist a tendency for coworkers to have a 9-5 friendship, facilitated and then terminated by the working day.
-The best way to break out of this rut is to bring everyone together by treating your team to a night out, or dinner, courtesy of the company card.
+Nobody's saying colleagues have to be friends, but having a strong relationship helps on both a work and personal level.
+A good way to bring everyone together is by treating your team to a night out, or dinner, courtesy of the company card.

-If you’ve ever been part of a team sport, a vital part of team building is having regular “socials” to help players gel together.
-Adopting the same principle as a workplace perk has the capacity to improve teamwork and collaboration both in and across departments.
+If you’ve ever been part of a team sport, you'll know a vital part of team building is having regular “socials” to help players gel together.
+Adopting the same principle as a workplace perk can improve teamwork and collaboration both within and across departments.

 4. Office activities

-The top-ranked perk in the Great Perk Search was extracurricular office activities, like sports teams, or book clubs.
+The top-ranked perk in the Great Perk Search was extracurricular office activities, like sports teams or book clubs.
 At first, this seems a little surprising (it ranks higher than a free lunch??) but take a moment and think back to school, or university.
-There was any number of opportunities to explore and expand your interests and/or skills, all for free.
+There were a whole load of opportunities to explore and expand your interests and/or skills, all for free.

-However, as soon as you enter the workplace this access vanishes without a trace.
+However, as soon as you enter the workplace this vanishes without a trace.
 To be part of a club involves an application or a fee.
-So ask around your office and gauge what there is an appetite for.
-Running a 5 aside, or perhaps even a company chess club (whatever floats their boat) scores big points with employees.
+So ask around your office and gauge what people want.
+Running a 5 aside football team, or perhaps even a company chess club (whatever floats their boat) scores big points with employees.

 5. A swanky coffee machine!

-Perhaps a personal point but what office can hope to call themselves, progressive, innovative or productive without having a chuffing great coffee machine.
-In all seriousness, this should be a given, your employees will spend most of their lives in the office, will come in early and leave late, clocking up hundreds of hours of unpaid overtime.
-The very least you can do is offer them a decent cup of joe.
+Perhaps this is a personal point - but what office can call themselves progressive, innovative or productive without having a chuffing great coffee machine.
+In all seriousness, this should be a given.
+Your employees will spend most of their lives in the office, will come in early and leave late, clocking up hundreds of hours of unpaid overtime.
+The very least you can do is offer them a decent cup of joe, right?

 These might seem more like "nice to haves" rather than office necessities but the research shows that company culture is integral to recruiting the most talented employees.
-Now, culture isn't just about having a coffee machine or providing the occasional pizza but if you invest time and money into making your workplace a fun engaging place to be, it will improve productivity and reduce turnover, ultimately saving you thousands in lost productivity and recruitment fees.
+Now, culture isn't just about having a coffee machine or providing the occasional pizza - but if you invest time and money into making your workplace a fun engaging place to be, it will improve productivity and reduce turnover.
+This ultimately saves you thousands in lost productivity and recruitment fees.

 It's something we believe in pretty passionately.
 We think everyone deserves to work somewhere fun, where they feel cared for.
-That's why we've developed a perks platform that provides your people with genuinely good perks at work and beyond.
-Whether it's discount codes for major retailers, a free coffee, or access to mental health specialists, Perkbox provides a template for what good looks like in the workplace.
+That's why we've developed a platform that provides your people with genuinely good perks at work and beyond.
+Whether it's discount codes for major retailers, the ability to nab a cup of coffee or music subscription service at zero cost, or access to mental health specialists - Perkbox provides a template for what good looks like in the workplace.